-A Yellow-tailed Black Cockatoo starts demolishing a Banksia seed pod.
-We know this one’s a male because he has a dark beak and a pink ring of skin around the eye
+A Yellow-tailed Black Cockatoo demolishing a Banksia seed pod.
+We know this one’s a male because he has a dark beak and a pink ring of skin around the eye.

 The Yellow-tailed Black Cockatoo (Calyptorhynchus funereus) is an impressive big bird, between 600 and 900mm long, and with about half of that being tail.
 Their feathers are mostly brown-black with yellow patches on the cheeks and tail.
 Actually they look quite a lot like the White-tailed Black Cockatoo.